 These three orders offer a way for technical writers to create knowledge transfer documentation that logically groups ideas in a way that communicates their use for a situation.
 By implementing these three orders, EDC’s technical writers can customize search results by categorizing them in more specific ways, based on the Pyramid Principle.
-These search results are done by embedding Google Search into knowledge management systems.
-Once all this is done, the contextual help of machine learning to offer recommendations to assist with knowledge transfer can be used.
+Google embeds search results into knowledge management systems.
+Furthermore, machine learning offer contextual recommendation help to assist with knowledge transfer.
 To accomplish this, however, technical writers with multiple disciplines will be necessary to supercharge the next generation of knowledge management systems.

 How Can EDC Help?